queen-of-code/alexa-recipe-app/README.md

 If you are attending an in-person tutorial, please ensure that you have successfully run Docker before class.
 Your laptop may require several reboots to enable virtualization.
 NOTE: if you are using a MacBook with Windows, virtualization is complicated.
 You may have to soft-boot from MacOS into Windows to get it to work.

 # Build and Test
 From within the RecipeApp folder, you can build each component independently, or merely run 'docker-compose build' to compile all dependencies and create the requisite images.
+You will need to set an environment varible 'TAG' in order to run.
+We recommend just setting this to 'latest'.
 Then you can run 'docker-compose up' to run the services.

 In order to run the application, you'll need to ensure that all the secrets exist (as text files) in your home directory.
 For example, `~/.docker/secrets/Authentication.Microsoft.ApplicationId.txt` should exist.
 It doesn't matter what's in the file for most purposes, since you will not be testing with Microsoft or Facebook accounts.